cybershare/dbowlizer-app/README.md

 + Uncomment the webservice setting parameters and provide an absolute path as required.
 + Make sure to copy the local input ontologies to a directory with r/w access.
 + Change your outputURL according to your webserver settings pointing to the physical output path.
++ Generate WAR file with MAVEN.
++ Import WAR into Tomcat 8.

 DBOwlizer Webservice Endpoint: